leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+The [MSCA Postdoctoral Fellowships 2024](https://marie-sklodowska-curie-actions.ec.europa.eu/calls/msca-postdoctoral-fellowships-2024) application is open and the deadline is on September 11.
+If you are interested in applying together with us, please get in touch!

 ### 2024.05.08
 Leiting hosted a study visit for students from the MSc program in Smart Electrical Networks and Systems (SENSE) of KTH Royal Institute of Technology on battery technologies at the Department of Chemistry - Ångström, Uppsala University.
 [Link](https://www.linkedin.com/feed/update/urn:li:activity:7194073318008754176/)